IBM-Cloud/ansible-collection-ibm/docs/ibm_dl_provider_gateway.rst

     (Required for new resource) Gateway port

-  name (True, str, None)
-    (Required for new resource) The unique user-defined name for this gateway

   speed_mbps (True, int, None)
     (Required for new resource) Gateway speed in megabits per second

-  bgp_asn (True, int, None)
-    (Required for new resource) BGP ASN

   id (False, str, None)